Musxeto/musxeto/README.md

 **i'm mustafa, a cs student at lahore garrison university and a passionate fullstack dev.**

-i'm always vibing with new tech and building cool web apps.
+** currently an INTERN AT GCS PVT LTD ** i'm always vibing with new tech and building cool web apps.

 **skills:**

-* javascript and react are my jam. we've made some sick stuff together.
+* I breathe javascript and react;
-* i can also handle python (flask and all that)
-* got a grip on firebase and sql (mssql, mysql) too
+* i can also handle python got a grip on firebase and sql (mssql, mysql) too
-* currently diving into the backend world with node.js, express.js, and mongodb (mern stack ftw!)

 **hit me up if:**